Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 ***ampy --port /dev/ttyUSB0 rm main.py***

 ## microPy-IDE
 As an alternative to running the command line *Ampy* please see the **microPy-IDE** in the Abbykus repositories.
+This development tool is specifically designed to create and test microPython scripts on various boards that support microPython.